woleet/woleet.id-server/client/README.md

 ## Development mode

-### Serve client app
+Install node packages:

+    $ npm install

-Run `npm run dev` to run the app in development mode.
+Start the web app in development mode:

+    $ npm run dev

-<br>The development app will be served on `http://localhost:4220/`.
+The web app will be served on `http://localhost:4220/`.

-<br>In development mode, live reload is enabled: the app will automatically reload if you change any of the source files.
+In development mode, live reload is enabled: the app will automatically reload if you change any of the source files.

 ### Production preview

-Run `npm run dev:prod` for a dev server with production preview.
+Run `npm run dev:prod` instead to start the web app in production preview mode.

 ### Enable SSL